gitcodes/TCDMLCompetition/README.md

 # TCDMLCompetition
-2019-20 TCD ML Kagggle individual competition
+2019-20 TCD ML Kagggle individual competition.
+Please refer the jupiter notebook file for the pyhton code and basic documentation.